sujitsamaltechworks/resume-generator/README.md

 # ResumeGen
-ReactJS Basic Resume Generator which will generate customized Resume in few minutes on your requirements.
+ReactJS based Resume Generator which will generate personalized Resume in few minutes on your requirements.
 Live resume editor.

 [Visit Now](https://resumegenx.netlify.app/) 🚀